borntofrappe/FreeCodeCamp-Treemap-Diagram/README.md

 As this comparison proved to be wrong, and I struggled a little more to include the treemap layout, I'll try to explain the process as clearly as possible for posterity's sake.

+**Fetch API**

-Starting with a bit of set up, the JSON object is retrieved with a call through **fetch** API.
+Starting with a bit of set up, the JSON object is retrieved with a call through _fetch_ API.
 THe object is then passed as argument to a function responsible for the data visualization itself.

 ```JS
 // retrieve the JSON format and pass it in a function responsible to draw the diagram itself